hughobrien/zfs-remote-mirror/README.md

 ===============================
 **Update: Now with pre-built ZFS RaspberryPi image!
 Jump to the Appendix for more information.**

-**ECC Update: It's been pointed out that if ZFS detects a bad checksum while reading, it will always mark the disk as the problem, even if the real fault is a bad memory module.
+**ECC Update: It's been pointed out that if ZFS detects a bad checksum while reading, it will always mark the disk as the problem, even if the real fault is a bad memory module, potentially attempting to *correct* it and thus actually corrupting it.
 This makes *scrub* operations particularly treacherous.
-For this reason, ECC memory is really, really recommended.**
+For this reason, ECC memory is really, really, recommended.**

 Why pay a nebulous cloud provider to store copies of our boring, but nice to keep data?
 Old photographs, home videos, college papers, MP3s from Napster; we typically stick them somewhere and hope the storage doesn't rot.